fr en es pt

 Nevado del Huila Volcano

-Nevado del Huila Volcano in Colombia
+Nevado del Huila volcano in Colombia

 Nevado del Huila: A Moderate Volcanic Complex